Kudo-kai gang affiliate busted for possession of rocket launcher in Kyushu, offices searched

 Kengo Kishira, 37, was taken into custody for the storage of a rocket launcher, five pistols, and 58 bullets — a violation of regulations related to control of explosives and the Swords and Firearms Control Law.
 The suspect is already under prosecution for fraud related to a payout of auto insurance.

-According to the Japan Self-Defense Force, the rocket launcher (70 centimeters in length, 7 centimeters in diameter) is of Russian origin and suitable for targeting tanks.
+The rocket launcher (70 centimeters in length, 7 centimeters in diameter) is of Russian origin and suitable for targeting tanks, the Japan Self-Defense Force said.

 According to Sports Nippon (Oct.
 17), Kishira is an employee in the construction industry.